Château des Jacques - Comtés Rhodaniens Syrah "Les Jacques" 2021

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2022 guide) 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to their consistency and the excellence of their wines, deserve a place in the cellars of discerning wine lovers)
+Rated estate (2022 guide) 2*Stars (These exceptional estates, often blessed with fabulous terroirs, are must-haves that, thanks to the consistency and excellence of their wines, deserve a place in the cellars of discerning wine lovers)

 About the estate:

-Since its acquisition in 1996 by the Beaune-based Louis Jadot, the estate has fully embraced its identity, and “Les Jacques” has established itself as a benchmark for age-worthy Beaujolais, while continuing to draw on Burgundian winemaking methods.
+Since its acquisition in 1996 by the Beaujolais-based Louis Jadot, the estate has fully embraced its identity, and “Les Jacques” has emerged as a model of a Beaujolais wine with aging potential, while continuing to draw on Burgundian winemaking methods.
 Following the era of Guillaume de Castelnau (director from 2000 to 2014), Pierre-Henri Gagey handed the reins over in 2016 to Cyril Chirouze, an agricultural engineer and oenologist who had worked as a winemaker there between 2007 and 2013.
 The single-vineyard cuvées require a minimum of five years of aging to fully express the identity of their terroir.
-It is clear that the transition to organic farming and the construction of the new winery have enabled the estate to reach a new milestone in defining its wines.
-We will be closely following this progress.
+It is clear that the transition to organic farming and the construction of the new winery have marked a new milestone in the definition of the wines.
+We will be following this progress closely.